And so, after less than an hour train ride, we arrived in Bratislava, Slovakia, where we would spend one day, exploring its two sides and major sites.

 Medieval walls instantly surround you as you walk through the gate, making you feel like you just went back in time.
 At the top of the gate, from the Michael’s Tower, stunning views of the city open up.
 On the lower level, you can explore the Museum of Arms or dive straight away into the bustling life of the Old Town.

 3. Explore Main Square of Bratislava

 Exploring Main Square (Hlavné námestie) is one of the most popular things to do in Bratislava.
-Located in the center of the city, the Main Square is home to such attractions as the Old Town Hall with its famous clock tower and Roland Fountain best known for a 34-foot-tall statue in the middle of the tank.
+Located in the center of the city, the Main Square is home to such attractions as the Old Town Hall with its famous clock tower and the Roland Fountain, best known for its 34-foot-tall statue in the middle of the tank.